cube3power/atsd/rule-engine/functions-security.md

 ## Overview

-Security functions check user permissions as part of the rule notification logic.
+Security functions check user permissions as part of rule notification logic.
 These functions can be used to allow or deny certain response actions such as sending portals or invoking scripts.

 ## Reference